-To help you turn commitment into action, here are seven guiding questions to ensure your messaging is as authentic, inclusive, and anti-racist as possible.
-Think of this as a checklist you can use to review your communication drafts moving forward, and any previously-written content (such as your website) that you’d like to improve.
+Here are seven guiding questions to help you turn your commitment into action to ensure your messaging is as authentic, inclusive, and anti-racist as possible.
+Think of this as a checklist to review your communication drafts moving forward and any previously-written content (such as your website) that you’d like to improve.

 In your messaging, don’t forget to acknowledge people first and then what they are experiencing second:

-The constant use of labeling people by their experiences first, subconsciously begins to reduce them to that single experience, creating a narrow–or even worse–a stereotypical view of who that person or community is in the minds of your reader.
+Labeling people by their experiences subconsciously reduces them to that single experience, creating a narrow–or even worse–a stereotypical view of who that person or community is in your reader’s minds.

-You’re able to create true connection when you acknowledge that they are people and that circumstances happen, most times as a result of systemic inequities.
+You can create a true connection when you acknowledge that they are people and that circumstances happen, most times due to systemic inequities.

 Asset-based framing is shifting stories and messages by starting with an individual’s or community’s aspirations before you talk about their challenges or limitations.

 This guiding question is especially important to ask when you’re drafting stories of organizational impact.
-Nonprofits have a tendency to immediately point out the challenges of those they serve and how their organization was able to solve their challenges to show clear impact.
-Again, these types of stories diminish agency from those they serve and can reinforce characterizations of dependency and dehumanization.
+Nonprofits tend to immediately point out the challenges of those they serve and how their organization can solve them to show a clear impact.
+Again, these types of stories diminish the agency of those they serve and can reinforce characterizations of dependency and dehumanization.